hogeschool/Data-Technologies-public/Workshops/Workshop 3 - Database Design/5 - Altering tables.md

 ALTER TABLE table_name ADD COLUMN column_name datatype [constraint];
 ```

-The above query adds a new column
+The above query adds a new column.

 Let's assume we have a HR System, after a while we want to see the Job Title of our `employees`, we can fix this by adding a `job_title` column to our `employees` table.